Find food that fits your pet’s needs

 Find a cat food that fits your pet’s needs

-Your cat's tail can tell you about what's going on inside their head.
-Tails are good indicators of mood.
+Your cat uses body language to communicate how they’re feeling.
+These body language signals include posture, position of the ears, facial expressions and, of course, that ever-expressive tail.
+A cat's tail can tell you a lot about what's going on inside their head and is a good indicator of mood.
 Take a little time to observe your cat's behaviour and you will start to get a feel of the tales the tail tells.

-Position: curved like a question mark.
-You might consider taking a break from your daily business to play with your cat if you notice a curve in the tail.
-This tail position often signals a playful mood and a cat that's ready to share some fun with you.
+Position: curved like a question mark over their back.
+You might consider taking a break from your daily business to play with your cat if you notice a curve in their tail.
+This tail position often signals a playful mood and tells you your cat is ready to share some fun with you.

 Position: low.
-Watch out.
-A tail positioned straight down can signal aggression.
-A lower tail is a very serious mood.
+Watch out!
+A tail positioned straight down suggests a very serious mood and can signal aggression.
 However, be aware that certain breeds, such as Persians, tend to carry their tails low for no particular reason.

 Position: tucked away.
-A tail curved beneath the body signals fear or submission.
-Something is making your cat nervous.
+Tucking the tail in close to the body signals fear.
+Something is making your cat scared.

 Position: swishing tail.
-A tail that sways slowly from side to side usually means your cat is focused on an object.
-You might see this tail position right before your cat pounces on a toy or a kibble of cat food that's tumbled outside the food bowl.
+A tail swaying slowly from side to side usually means your cat is focused on an object.
+You might see this tail position right before your cat pounces on a toy or when they’re watching a bird outside the window.

 Position: wrapped around another cat.
-A tail wrapped around another cat is like you putting your arm around another person.
-It conveys friendship.
+A tail wrapped around another cat conveys friendship and affection, the same way you might show affection by putting your arm around someone.